Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Discussion and Conclusions

+As mentioned in the introduction, the objective of this study is also to examine the potential distance dependence of the dipole, as defined by Eq.~(\ref{eq:h_angle}) and representing a signature of differential cosmological expansion.
+Our results in Tables~\ref{tab:results_CF4_mu}~-~\ref{tab:results_CF4pec_mu}~-~\ref{tab:results_CF4_z} and ~-~\ref{tab:results_CF4pec_z} clearly show that no such trend is detectable.
+While the dipole decreases along the first three shells, it then increases again.
+The inability to disentangle this effect from cosmic variance or the sky scanning of the surveys in question makes it difficult to draw any firm conclusions.

+Another relevant comparison is the possible link between the detected dipole and large-scale gravitational structures.
+In the standard cosmological framework, and in the CMB frame, no dipole should arise beyond the scale of homogeneity due to large-scale isotropy.
+Yet local inhomogeneities can break this symmetry and indeed within the distance range probed by the Cosmicflows-4 sample, we find the structures listed in \cite{Valade:2024riw}.

 Thus, when using uncorrected radial velocities, a dipole aligned with the dominant local bulk flows from large structures is expected.
-We estimate the corresponding bulk flow by interpreting the full dipole signal as a bulk motion.
+We estimate the corresponding bulk flow by interpreting the dipole signal as a bulk motion.
 Although this approach is less precise than detailed reconstructions of the local gravitational field (e.g. \cite{Watkins:2023rll,Whitford:2023oww,Hoffman:2023pac}), which are however model dependent, it provides a reasonable approximation.
 The bulk flow associated with the dipole is given by

-where $\langle \ldots \rangle$ denotes the weighted average on a sphere or shell.
-The bottom left panel of Fig.~\ref{fig:trends_C_B} shows the results for the CF4$_{obs}$ sample in the nominal range $\mu \in [32,35]$, where we find $|v^{dip}_{bulk}| = 192^{+14}_{-13}$ km s$^{-1}$, closely aligned with the Shapley supercluster.
-In fact, a more detailed analysis \cite{Courtois:2017mrq} has revealed that the location of the dominant attractor in the local universe region covered by Cosmicflows-4 lies in the direction $(306^{\circ},22^{\circ})$, which is within $1\sigma$ of our estimate, shown in the row $1$ of Table~\ref{tab:fit_check}.
-It is also worth noting that the derived bulk flow trend across radial shells also aligns with known local structures: a $\sim259$ km s$^{-1}$ ``push'' from the Local Void at $\sim7$ Mpc, a $\sim185$ km s$^{-1}$ ``pull'' from the Virgo supercluster at $\sim17$ Mpc, and increasing amplitudes at larger distances due to major cosmic attractors.
-The bottom-left panel of Fig.~\ref{fig:trends_C_B} can also be directly compared with previous studies and $\Lambda$CDM expectations.
-As shown in Fig.~9 of \cite{Qin:2021tak} and Fig.~8 of \cite{Duangchan:2025uzj}, our estimates are in good agreement with earlier measurements and theoretical estimations from the standard cosmological model.
-These models estimate a bulk flow in the range $[200,500]$ km s$^{-1}$ and $[150,300]$ km s$^{-1}$ at the lower and higher ranges of distance tested here, respectively.
+where $\langle \ldots \rangle$ denotes the weighted average on a shell.
+In our nominal range we find, for $\mu \in [31,36]$, $|v^{dip}_{bulk}| = 298^{+13}_{-13}$ km s$^{-1}$ at $\langle d \rangle \sim 44\,h^{-1}$ Mpc, closely aligned with the Shapley supercluster, while for $z \in [0.03,0.06]$, $|v^{dip}_{bulk}| = 298^{+13}_{-13}$ km s$^{-1}$.
+In fact, a more detailed analysis \cite{Courtois:2017mrq} has revealed that the location of the dominant attractor in the local universe region covered by Cosmicflows-4 lies in the direction $(306^{\circ},22^{\circ})$, which is within $1\sigma$ of our estimate for the longitude, while a larger deviation is for the latitude.
+As shown in Fig.~9 of \cite{Qin:2021tak} and Fig.~9 and Table~2 of \cite{Duangchan:2025uzj}, our estimate is in perfect agreement with many earlier measurements and theoretical estimations from the standard cosmological model.